SarahNDaines/NoteApp2/README.md

 - setup Program.cs to use Startup.cs file

+    - comment out the code in Startup.cs to use wwwroot for static files until folder is created in frontend.

 3. Creating the API controller

 - Create a new Controllers directory and add a NotesController.cs file for your API controller: